diasqazaqbro/bed/README.md

 ---

-Cloud Less represents a revolutionary approach to file storage and sharing, combining **privacy**, **security**, and **efficiency** in a single decentralized platform.
+CloudLess represents a revolutionary approach to file storage and sharing, combining **privacy**, **security**, and **efficiency** in a single decentralized platform.
 Welcome to the future of cloud storage!